 This CD is a new chapter in my continuing musical journey.
 Songs which reflect on life's experiences.
 Song lines from me to you.
 A special selection of songs that have given voice to my Neil Anthony Concerts.
 Some originals and some cover versions all hoping for your listening pleasure.

-Click on the cdbaby link above to preview and/or buy individual songs or the whole album (Note, also available from iTunes)
+Click on the iTunes link above to preview and/or buy individual songs or the whole album

 Click on the link above to watch the video clip of "April the 25th".

 Comments on the Songs

 The Songs on this CD almost chose themselves.
 They are among the favourites from my Neil Anthony Concerts.

 - Take Me Home Country Roads is the all-time classic country song.
 What more can I say

 - Mountain High is a song that I wrote after an inspiring trip to the Snowy Mountains in winter.
 It’s a different world above the snow line.

 - Qualsiasi Tempo (Whatever the Time) I wrote this for my friend Salvatore’s wedding to Luisa.
 Salvatore, or Sam, was rhythm guitarist in one of my early bands and we formed a lifelong friendship.
 When Sam invited me to the wedding and told me that it was to be in Italy I knew that I couldn’t go.
 So, I wrote and then recorded “Qualsiasi Tempo”.
 The lyric is half in Italian so Luisa’s parents would understand.
 It’s a Latin rhythm and was played at the wedding reception.
 Sam and Luisa did a beautiful cha cha to the song.